 `useActionState`: The Workhorse of Client-Side Actions

 This neatly encapsulates the submission lifecycle into a single hook.
-Our front-end engineers can focus on the UI response, rather than plumbing loading indicators or error messages.
+Our front-end engineers can focus on the UI response, rather than manually plumbing loading indicators or error messages.

 Consider this simple pattern: `const [state, formAction, isPending] = useActionState(updateItem, initialState);` Here, `formAction` is the function we pass directly to our form's `action` prop or a button's `formAction`.